 3. Melons

-Halve melons like cantaloupe, honeydew, and watermelon then scoop out seeds.
-Submerge halves cut-side down in vinegar mix for 5 minutes to clean netted rinds and cut surfaces.
+Cut melons like cantaloupe, honeydew, and watermelon in half, then get rid of the seeds.
+Put the halves cut-side down in a mix of vinegar for about 5 minutes.
+This helps clean the melons with a net-like skin and the cut part too.

 4. Pineapple